Tutorial: Optimizing your site for local search

 If you have an image of your flower shop on your site, you could give it the image alt text "Julia's Flower Shop, Toronto, Ontario".
 Here is a link to more information on this: Adding alternative text to images.

-5. Submit your site to Google's Local Business Center.
+5. Submit your site to Google My Business.

-Here is a link with more information: Google Local Business Center.
+Here is a link with more information: Google My Business.

 6. Submit your site to Yahoo Local Listings.